dabertz/td-query-cli/README.md

 -l / --limit 			is optional and specifies the limit of records returned.
 Read all records if not specified.
--m / --min 			is optional and specifies the minimum timestamp: NULL by default -M / --MAX 			is optional and specifies the maximum timestamp: NULL by default -e / --engine 			is optional and specifies the query engine: ‘presto’ by default
+-m / --min 			is optional and specifies the minimum timestamp: NULL by default -M / --MAX 			is optional and specifies the maximum timestamp: NULL by default -e / --engine 			is optional and specifies the query engine: 'presto' by default

 -d / --directory		is optional and specifies the output file directory: Out file will be stored in the user HOME directory by default
 -k / --key			is optional and specifies the TD API key: Key in $HOME/.td/td.conf or in the variable setting will be used by default